Complex and Adaptive Dynamical Systems: A Primer: Random Variables and Networks

-\underline{\bf Selection of the model realization}\\ There are several alternatives on how to chose the model realization during numerical simulations. \begin{itemize} \item \underline{\sl Quenched model} \footnote{ An alloy made up of two or more substances is said to be `quenched' when it is cooled so quickly that it remains stuck in a specific atomic configuration which does not change anymore with time.}\\ One specific realization of coupling functions is selected at the beginning and kept throughout all time. \item \underline{\sl Annealed model} \footnote{ A compound is said to be `annealed' when it was kept long enough at elevated temperatures such that the thermodynamic stable configuration was achieved.}\\ A new realization is randomly selected after each time step.
-Then either the linkages or the coupling functions or both change with every update, depending on the choice of the algorithm. \item \underline{\sl Genetic algorithm}\\ If the networks is thought to approach a predefined goal, one may employ a genetic algorithm in which the system slowly modifies its realization with time passing. \end{itemize} Real-world systems are normally modeled by quenched systems with synchronous updating.
+\begin{itemize} \item[--] {The Quenched Model}\footnote{ An alloy made up of two or more substances is said to be \qut{quenched} when it is cooled so quickly that it remains stuck in a specific atomic configuration, which does not change anymore with time.}: One specific realization of coupling functions is selected at the beginning and kept throughout all time. \item[--] {{The} Annealed Model}\footnote{ A compound is said to be \qut{annealed} when it {has been} kept long enough at elevated temperatures such that the thermodynamic stable configuration {has been} achieved.}: A new realization is randomly selected after each time step.
+Then either the linkages or the coupling functions or both change with every update, depending on the choice of the algorithm. \item[--] {{The} Genetic Algorithm}: If the {network} is thought to approach a predefined goal, one may employ a genetic algorithm in which the system slowly modifies its realization with {passing time}. \end{itemize} Real-world systems are normally modeled by quenched systems with synchronous updating.
 All interactions are then fixed for all times.